 (CNN)Here's a selected list of commercial airplane crashes caused by military acts or by terrorism.

-March 3, 1942 - The Japanese shoot down a KNILM flight on its way to Broome, Australia.
-The plane crash lands on the beach at Carnot Bay as the Japanese continue shooting at it.
+March 3, 1942 - Japanese aircraft shoot down a KNILM flight on its way to Broome, Australia.
+The plane crash-lands on the beach at Carnot Bay.
 Four people die.

 June 1, 1943 - British actor Leslie Howard is among 17 killed when German fighters shoot down a British Overseas Airways Corporation flight over the Bay of Biscay.